-New rules are being introduced from April 2017 which can affect the amount of tax and National Insurance locum doctors pay.
-Find out more about the rules and whether you may be affected.
+New rules were introduced in April 2017 affecting the amount of tax and National Insurance locum doctors pay.
+Find out more about the rules and whether you are affected.

 What is IR35?